fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

  - **Microsoft and F# ecosystem.** When F# appeared, we focused on using F# with other .NET technologies coming from Microsoft.
-This is still important as the .NET interoperability gives you access to a large number of fantastic libraries, but F# ecosystem became a lot richer, and so the course now mentions many libraries that are F#-specific including type providers (F# Data), web servers (Suave) and build system (FAKE).
+This is still important as the .NET interoperability gives you access to a large number of fantastic libraries, but the F# ecosystem became a lot richer, and so the course now mentions many libraries that are F#-specific including type providers (F# Data), web servers (Suave) and build system (FAKE).

-In the rest of the article, I will write a bit more about how the course evolved and about look at some of the notable changes (as well as things that have not changed) in more detail.
+In the rest of the article, I will write about how the course evolved and look at some of the notable changes (as well as things that have not changed) in more detail.

 ## Brief history of our F# courses

 The course keeps evolving pretty much every time we run it, but I split the history into three major versions.
-The early days is from around 2011, the second iteration from 2013 or 2014 and the modern times from 2016 onwards.
+The early days is from around 2011, the second iteration from late 2013 and the modern times from 2016 onwards.

 ### **Early days:** Functional programming